 “Oh, heavens damn it, fuck this shit!”

-While you did sink into your spiritual senses where the perception of time felt skewed, your body and brain were still feeling all the things they were usually feeling.
-Eventually, the feeling of boredom, thirst, hunger, or any other of the myriad distractions that occupied the mind ended up forcing people out of their concentration.
+While you did sink into your spiritual senses where the perception of time felt skewed, your body and brain still felt everything they usually felt.
+Eventually, the feeling of boredom, thirst, hunger, or any other of the myriad distractions that occupied the mind forced people out of their concentration.

-Neave was already completely used to ignoring all distractions including but not limited to the desire to sleep, boredom, bodily functions, hunger and even dying from thirst.
-But this was upsetting for Neave since it meant that he was slow at cultivating.
+Neave was already wholly used to ignoring all distractions, including but not limited to the desire for sleep, boredom, bodily functions, hunger, and even lethal dehydration.
+This upset Neave since it meant that he was slow at cultivating.
 Slower than he had hoped he’d be.
-But if there was any one thing he was used to doing by now, it was repeating the same thing over and over until he eventually got good at it.
+But if there was one thing he was used to doing by now, it was repeating the same thing until he got good at it.

 The potential of throwing an object.

 But he felt it wouldn’t suffice.
 He was running out of time and needed something else, something with greater potential.
 He thought back to his life in this realm.
-To all he had seen, all that he had conquered.
-A concept flashed through his spirit and he saw a strand.
-This strand shone brighter than any of the other strands he had ever seen.
+To all he had seen, all he had conquered.
+A concept flashed through his spirit, and he saw a strand.
+This strand shone brighter than any other strand he had ever seen.
 And he grasped it.